-Another view of these two types of operators is found by expressing\cite{ZamolodchikovFateevSovJNuclPhys1986} the chiral $SU(2)_2$ WZW theory as a theory of three free real Majorana fermions, which we will denote by $\psi^a(x)$ for $a = 1,2,3$.
-(See e.g.~Ref.~\onlinecite{Goddard1986}.)
-We can relate the 3-fermion theory to the chiral $SU(2)_2$ WZW theory as described in Section \ref{sec:wzwreview} by writing the $SU(2)$ current $J^a(x)$ as
+It turns out that we will only need to consider the action of the integrals of the operators with half-integer conformal dimension on the states of the $|j=1/2\rangle$ sector, in which the operators possess periodicity around the cylinder.
+One way to see this is to express\cite{ZamolodchikovFateevSovJNuclPhys1986} the chiral $\rm{SU}(2)_2$ WZW CFT as a theory of three free real Majorana fermions, which we will denote by $\psi^a(x)$ for $a = 1,2,3$.
+(See e.g., Ref.~\onlinecite{Goddard1986}.)
+We can relate the 3-fermion theory to the chiral $\rm{SU}(2)_2$ WZW CFT as described in Sec.~\ref{sec:wzwreview} by writing the $\rm{SU}(2)$ current $J^a(x)$ as the fermion bilinear

 where the $::$ indicates normal ordering.
 The 3-fermion theory possesses $N=1$ supersymmetry.
-The sectors of the $|j=0\rangle$ and $|j=1\rangle$ primary states of the chiral $SU(2)_2$ theory correspond to the Neveu-Schwarz sector of the 3-fermion theory, while the sector of the $|j=1/2\rangle$ primary state corresponds to the Ramond sector.
-Integrals of fermionic operators will contribute in the Ramond sector, but not the Neveu-Schwarz sector, due to the anti-periodic boundary conditions for fermionic operators in the Neveu-Schwarz sector.
-Thus one only needs to consider the effect of the fermionic operators in the Ramond sector.
-We, however, will not work with the three fermions $\psi^a(x)$ per se, but rather with bosonic spin-1 operators $\phi^a(x)$ of conformal dimension $\Delta = 1/2$ that possess identical ``anti-commutation relations" within the chiral theory \footnote{In contrast to the $\psi^a(x)$ and their antichiral counterparts $\bar{\psi}^a(x)$, which anticommute with each other, $\phi^a(x)$ and $\bar{\phi}^a(x)$ actually commute with each other.
+The sectors of the $|j=0\rangle$ and $|j=1\rangle$ primary states of the chiral $\rm{SU}(2)_2$ theory correspond to the Neveu-Schwarz sector of the 3-fermion theory, while the sector of the $|j=1/2\rangle$ primary state corresponds to the Ramond sector. $\psi^a(x)$ has conformal dimension 1/2, so in the 3-fermion theory the half-integer dimensional operators are exactly the fermionic operators.
+On the cylinder, fermionic operators have periodic boundary conditions only in the Ramond sector, with anti-periodic boundary conditions in the Neveu-Schwarz sector.
+Thus integrals of fermionic operators will be non-trivial only in the Ramond sector.
+And indeed, this result holds in general for the half-integer dimensional operators of the $\rm{SU}(2)_2$ theory we consider, so we will only take them into account in our set of conserved quantities for the $|j=1/2\rangle$ primary state sector, which corresponds to the Ramond sector, of $\rm{SU}(2)_2$.

+We will not work with the three fermions $\psi^a(x)$ per se, however, but rather with bosonic spin-1 Kac-Moody (affine) primary operators $\phi^a(x)$ of conformal dimension $\Delta = 1/2$ that possess identical ``anti-commutation relations" within the chiral theory \footnote{In contrast to the $\psi^a(x)$ and their antichiral counterparts $\bar{\psi}^a(x)$, which anticommute with each other, $\phi^a(x)$ and $\bar{\phi}^a(x)$ actually commute with each other.
 Within the chiral (antichiral) theory, though, $\phi^a(x)$ and $\psi^a(x)$ ($\bar{\phi}^a(x)$ and $\bar{\psi}^a(x)$) will behave the same way in correlation functions (see, e.g., Ref.~\onlinecite{Maldacena1997}.)} and satisfy